Mithrenes

 Mithrenes (Mιθρένης or Mιθρίνης) was a Persian commander of the force that garrisoned the citadel of Sardis.
 According to Cyril Toumanoff, he was also a member of the Orontid dynasty, of Iranian origin.
 Waldemar Heckel, on the other hand, considers Mithrenes to be a Persian noble of unknown family background.

+Appointment as satrap of Armenia

 After the battle of the Granicus Mithrenes surrendered voluntarily to Alexander the Great, and was treated by him with great distinction.
 Mithrenes was present in the Macedonian camp after the Battle of Issus, and Alexander ordered him to visit the captured family of Darius III and assure them that Darius was alive, before changing his mind and assigning the duty to Leonnatus instead.
 He fought for Alexander at Gaugamela, and ironically he was fighting against an army that included his father Orontes II.
 Afterwards, Alexander appointed him Satrap of Armenia.

 Mithrenes disappears from the historical record after this appointment, and his ultimate fate is unknown.
 It's not clear whether he actually managed to take control of his satrapy.
 According to Curtius, in his speech given at Hecatompylos in 330 BC Alexander the Great listed Armenia among lands conquered by Macedonians, implying that Mithrenes succeeded in conquering it; on the other hand, Justin reproduced Pompeius Trogus' rendition of a speech attributed to Mithridates VI of Pontus, which mentioned that Alexander did not conquer Armenia.

+Proposed different satraps of Armenia

 Dexippus lists the satrapy of Carmania as assigned to Neoptolemus after the death of Alexander; however, Diodorus and Justin assign this satrapy to Tlepolemus instead.
 A. G. Roos emended the text of Dexippus to assign Carmania to Tlepolemus and Armenia to Neoptolemus.
 Pat Wheatley and Waldemar Heckel found this emendation to be unlikely to represent the original text, and considered it more likely that the fragment of the text of Dexippus includes a scribal error, as "Neoptolemus" is an easy corruption of "Tlepolemus".
 Neoptolemus apparently campaigned in Armenia after the death of Alexander, but his official status in this area is unclear; he might have been a strategos rather than a satrap.
 Neoptolemus managed only to create havoc in Armenia, which suggests that he wasn't cooperating with any existing satrap.

 Diodorus and Polyaenus mention a man named Orontes, who was a Satrap of Armenia during the Second War of the Diadochi; Diodorus adds that this Orontes was a friend of Peucestas.
 Edward Anson and Waldemar Heckel consider this satrap to be the same Orontes who fought for Darius III in the Battle of Gaugamela; the authors state that Mithrenes may have perished in an unsuccessful attempt to wrest Armenia from Orontes.